 And the sky did not fall.
-To the contrary, stars were brighter upon my return as I came back refreshed, full of impressions.
-My happy brain and the fairy creativity renewed their vows.
+To the contrary, stars were brighter upon my return as I came back refreshed.
+My happy brain and the creativity inspired by new sites renewed my vows.
 My productivity increased.
-It lasted for a good half a year, a critical time for the change management we were implementing in a big private bank.
+It lasted for a good half a year, a critical time for the change management we were implementing.

 In 14 days we travelled 2000 km from Paris to San Remo and back, visiting 3 countries, stopping overnight in locations on our route, enjoying the hospitality of new hosts every evening.
 It was a travel in time, as our itinerary included the Pont du Gard, an ancient Roman aqueduct that crosses the Gardon River in southern France and Arena of Nîmes, a Roman amphitheatre, built around AD 70.
 Visiting ancients sites puts things into perspective.
 For example, is that internal chatter about the perfection of the new marketing strategy important in the big scheme of things of giving to the clients the good product they expect?
 These lasting monuments reiterate what we know and tend to forget: things that last are not build in one day and not by one person.

-A change of scenery decluttered the busy brain.
-Colours took over numbers running over and over in the brain.
+A change of scenery uncluttered my busy brain.
+Colours took over numbers.
 Scents and sounds put office chatter to sleep.
-Deadlines surrendered to Sunrises and Sunsets.
+Deadlines surrendered to sunrises and sunsets.

-A busy mind requires a busy vacation.
+Research shows that a busy mind requires a busy vacation.
 Project managers do have a busy work life, no doubt about it.
-So, why not get passionate and be a good project manager to your vacation?
-Plan it well to every foreseeable detail and bring it to a successful completion, with satisfactions to last.
-On budget, if possible.
-If not, your recharged batteries will soon requited it.
-I am positive.
-If not, your banker might find out what motivates you 🙂
+So, why not get passionate and be a good project manager of your vacation?
+Apply the best of your planning skills and bring it to a successful completion, with satisfactions to last.
+And make it on budget, if possible.
+If not, it’s no trouble.
+Your recharged batteries will soon repay it in full.

 I run into this article and gladly share it: 5 Rules for a Vacation that’s Truly Worth It by Claudio Fernández-Aráoz, Harvard Business Review June 05, 2015, https://hbr.org/2015/06/5-rules-for-a-vacation-thats-truly-worth-it